T-silva15/3D-BrickBreaker/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 This project was developed as part of academic coursework in Computer Graphics.
 All code and assets are original work created for educational purposes.

 ## 🔮 Future Enhancements